As long as philosophy is concerned, ontologies are meant to distinguish between realms of knowledge and their description through languages.

 - Communication channels between objects or locations according to capabilities: physical, digital, or symbolic.

-To be ecumenical and avoid endless controversies, kernel entries must be built on a limited set of unambiguous and effective assertions:
+To be ecumenical and ensure perennial conceptual interoperability across domains and organizations, definitions are built on a limited set of unambiguous and effective axioms:

 - Limited: since axioms serve as roots to acyclic semantic graphs, there should be as few axioms as possible.